Skip to main content

 • We strongly recommend you use a laptop or desktop computer running Windows, Word, and PowerPoint.
 Audio and recording capability for some of the assignments is mandatory.

-• You can obtain the novel and play from the VLN bookroom or from your local public library.
+• You can obtain the novels in this course from the VLN bookroom or from your local public library.

 Brief Outline